Regimental sergeant major: United Kingdom

-In the British Army, the RSM is addressed as "Sir" or "Ma'am" by his or her subordinates.
+In the British Army and Royal Marines, the RSM, who always holds the rank of warrant officer class 1 (WO1), is addressed as "Sir" or "Ma'am" by his or her subordinates.
 In the Household Cavalry, the appointment is regimental corporal major (RCM).
+The rank of regimental sergeant major existed in the British Army until 1915, when RSMs (who already held warrant officer status) were regraded as warrant officers class I and RSM became an appointment of that rank.

-In the Royal Marines, regimental sergeant major was an actual rank (and equivalent to warrant officer class I in the Army) until the Royal Marines themselves re-adopted the ranks of warrant officer classes I and II in 1973 (although the term continued to be used interchangeably for warrant officers class I until at least 1981).
+In the Royal Marines, regimental sergeant major was an actual rank (and equivalent to warrant officer class I in the Army) until the Royal Marines themselves re-adopted the ranks of warrant officer classes I and II (which had been abolished in the Royal Marines in 1920) in 1973 (although the term continued to be used interchangeably for warrant officers class I until at least 1981).
 The most senior warrant officer in the Royal Marines holds the appointment of Corps Regimental Sergeant Major.

 United States

-The equivalent rank in the US Army is a command sergeant major.
+The equivalent rank in the United States Army is command sergeant major.
+The rank of regimental sergeant major existed in the United States Army during World War I. The rank was phased out in the early 1920s.

 The billet, as opposed to rank, of regimental sergeant major exists in the United States Marine Corps, as the senior enlisted adviser to the regimental commander.
-The rank title is sergeant major.
+The billet is held by a sergeant major.

-The rank of regimental sergeant major existed in the United States Army during World War I. The rank was phased out in the early 1920s.

-Unlike many countries, US sergeants major are not classified as warrant officers.
-The warrant officer ranks of the United States military are unusual, in that they are considered officers rather than NCOs and occupy a special range below second lieutenants and ensigns: they rank "with but below" lieutenants and ensigns.
+Unlike many countries, sergeants major in the United States are not classified as warrant officers, as warrant officers in the United States hold a different status.